xtbtds/Heart_Attack_Prediction_Service/README.md

 # Heart Attack Prediction Service
 *Dataset: https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset*
-### This app predicts the probability of heart attack based on these parameters:
+### FastAPI app predicting the probability of heart attack based on these parameters:

 ***Age*** - Age of the patient
 ***sex*** - Sex of the patient